lit/rfcs/rfcs/NNNN-standard-signals.md

 Auto-watching versions of `html` and `svg` template tags will scan a template result's values and automatically wrap them in a `watch()` directive if they are signals.

 We should be able to detect signals with `value instanceof Signal`.
-While the `instanceof` operator is fragile, especially in the presence of multiple copies of a module or multiple realms, the proposal doesn't include a `Signal.isSignal()` helper yet.
+While the `instanceof` operator is fragile, especially in the presence of multiple copies of a module or multiple realms, the signals proposal doesn't include a `Signal.isSignal()` helper yet.

+It may sometimes be neccessary to forward a signal object through a binding, rather than watching it.
+To support this we will add a special object to box signals to indicate that they should be passed directly to the part.
+A `signalRef()` function will box the signal at at the binding site.
+This would only work with property bindings.

 ## Implementation Considerations